ygemici/osz/docs/boot.md

 Core
 ----

-The core consist of two different parts: one is platform independent, with sources located in [src/core](https://github.com/bztsrc/osz/blob/master/src/core).
+First we have to clearify that the core consist of two different parts: one is platform independent, with sources located in [src/core](https://github.com/bztsrc/osz/blob/master/src/core).
 The other part is platform specific, and can be found in [src/core/(platform)](https://github.com/bztsrc/osz/blob/master/src/core/x86_64).
 The first part is written entirely in C, the second has mixed C and assembly sources.

-During boot, the loader locates the `lib/sys/core` in initrd and maps it at -2M.
-After that the loader passes control to the entry point of the ELF, and the loader will be never invoked again.

-That entry point is at the label `_start`, which can be found in  [src/core/(platform)/start.S](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/start.S).
+The entry point that the loader calls is at the label `_start`, which can be found in  [src/core/(platform)/start.S](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/start.S).
 It disables interrupts, sets up segments registers, stack frame and checks required CPU features.
 It also initializes [kprintf](https://github.com/bztsrc/osz/blob/master/src/core/kprintf.c), so that it can write kpanic messages if a CPU feature is missing.
 Finally jumps to the C startup code `main()` in [src/core/main.c](https://github.com/bztsrc/osz/blob/master/src/core/main.c) which is a platform independent code.

 That platform independent code does the following: